-Go to Landcare operations and business deduction for decline in value of water facility on the next page.
+Go to Landcare operations and business deduction for decline in value of water facility on page 35.

 Certain capital expenditure you incurred after 30 June 2001 which is directly connected with a project you carry on or propose to carry on for a taxable purpose can be allocated to a project pool and written off over the life of the project.
+Each project has a separate project pool.
+The project must be of sufficient substance and be sufficiently identified that it can be shown that the capital expenditure said to be a 'project amount' is directly connected with the project.